ShakedHartal/ASCIIArt/README.md

 This project converts image files into ASCII art.
 The program accepts a relative image path, ASCII character collections and resolution.
 The output can be displayed in the console or saved in an HTML file.

 # Instructions
 Place the image file (PNG/JPEG) in the ASCIIArt folder.
 Run the Shell file - ascii_art.Shell.
-The user interface will run in the console.\n
+The user interface will run in the console.
 Comands the program supports:
 1. exit - exit the program.
 2. chars - viewing the current character collection.
 3. add - adding characters to the current character set.
    By default, the ASCII character collection includes 0-9.
    Additional characters can be added using the following commands:
   'add a' (add the char a).
   'add m-p' (add the sequence m,n,o,p).
   'add all' (will add all ASCII Chars).
   'add space' (add the space charecter).
 4. remove - removal of characters from the current character set.
    Remove ASCII chars from the character collection :
   'remove a' (remove the char a).